Members Area

 Please make your abstract as complete and descriptive as possible.
 Click here to see examples of well-written abstracts.
 To be considered for full review, all specified information must be included in your online submission.
 All accepted abstracts will be available on the conference app.

-Abstracts will be double-blind reviewed and scored in each of the following four areas (31 maximum points):
+Abstracts will be double-blind reviewed and scored in each of the following five areas (50 maximum points):

-Writing quality will be evaluated on a 1 (poor) to 7 (excellent) scale.
-As part of the writing evaluation, grammar, clarity of expression, and appropriate use of APA citations will be considered.
+As part of the writing evaluation, consider grammar, clarity of expression, and appropriate use of APA citations.